 III.B.
 MRJob Protocols

-At a high level, a Protocol is a gateway between the adoop treaming world, and the MRJob/Python world.
-It translates raw bytes (text) into (key, value) pairs as some data structure, and vice versa.
-An MRJob protocol has the following interface: it is a class with a pair of functions read (which converts raw bytes to (key, value) pairs) and write which converts (key, value) pairs back to bytes/text:
+At a high level, a Protocol is a gateway between the Hadoop Streaming world, and the MRJob/Python world.
+It translates raw bytes (text) into (key, value) pairs as some Python data structure, and vice versa.
+An MRJob protocol has the following interface: it is a class with a pair of functions read (which converts raw bytes to (key, value) pairs) and write (which converts (key, value) pairs back to bytes/text):

-[INSERT CODE]
+[INSERT CODE-BLOCK-14]

-In addition, MRJob further abstracts away the differences between Python 2 and Python 3 (primarily in areas such as nicode handling), and provides a unified interface across most adoop versions and versions.
+In addition, MRJob further abstracts away the differences between Python 2 and Python 3 (primarily in areas such as Unicode handling), and provides a unified interface across most Hadoop versions and Python versions.

-When data enters MRJob components (mapper, reducer, combiner), the Protocol's (specified in MRJob class) is invoked, and supplies the (key, value) pair to the component.
+When data enters MRJob components (mapper, reducer, combiner), the Protocol's read method (specified in MRJob class) is invoked, and supplies the (key, value) pair to the component.
 When data exits MRJob components, its Protocol's write method is invoked, converting (key, value) pair output from the component to raw bytes / text.

-Consider a most generic MRJob job, consisting of one maper step and one reduce step:
+Consider a most generic MRJob job, consisting of one mapper step and one reduce step:

-[INSERT CODE]
+[INSERT CODE-BLOCK-15]

-There are four contact points between Python scripts and adoop treaming, which require three Protocols to be specified, as illustrated below
+There are four contact points between Python scripts and Hadoop Streaming, which require three Protocols to be specified, as illustrated below:

 Figure 4.
 Protocols diagram